Destinations | The Old Canada Road

 During the American Revolution, Benedict Arnold led troops up the Kennebec in large open canoes (called bateau) for an ill-fated assault on Quebec City.
 From before 1680 to 1976, the river carried logs harvested from the vast ancient forests to the region’s mill towns.

-A plain and simple, white clapboard church with every inch of the walls and ceilings covered with massive frescos created by the nearby Skowhegan School of Painting and Sculpture in the 1950s.
-Entry is always free to the public unless in use for a private event.
+A plain and simple, white clapboard church with every inch of the walls and ceilings covered with massive frescos created by the nearby Skowhegan School of Painting and Sculpture.